cmda-bt/be-course-17-18/week-2.md

 Electron, and much more.
 Feel free to peruse the [list of workshoppers][workshoppers] and try anything that sounds interesting.

-#### Complete

-Awesome!
 If you completed the workshopper, mark this assignment as complete by opening an issue on our [GitHub issue tracker][learnyounode-issue].
 Let us know in the issue what you thought of the exercises.

 ### Package